dbwebb-se/mvc/example/phpunit-symfony/README.md

 Generating code coverage report in HTML format ... done [00:00.060]
 ```

 The Clover XML format is easy to use for other tools, for example when you want an external tool to visualize the code coverage report.
-That is why we included as default of your setup.
+That is why we include it as the default of your setup.

 The HTML report is generated in the directory `docs/coverage`, open it up with your web browser.
-Find the coverage for the Dice class and try to add another test case with assertions to make it fully covering the class.
+Find the coverage for the Dice class and try to add another test case with assertions to make it fully cover the class.